 The disputed Nagarjuna texts became the foundation for the Madhyamaka (“Middle Path”) school of Mahayana.
 Nagarjuna was apparently born in the latter half of the second century AC.
 His biography is legendary.
-Medieval Tibetan hagiology links him with the monastic university of Nalanda in North India, but this cannot be regarded as reliable.
+Medieval Tibetan hagiology links him with the monastic university of Nalanda in North India; this attribution cannot be regarded as reliable.
 More credence can be given to an origin in the brahman caste.
-He is said to have been born in South India.
+Nagarjuna is said to have been born in South India.

 The Nagarjuna texts are associated with a philosophical negativism.
 The essential emptiness (shunyata) of all phenomenal existence is emphasised.
 This theme has been viewed as a continuation of the early Buddhist doctrine of anatta (no-self), which denied the atman of Hinduism.
 The original context of anatman (Pali: anatta) has been debated.
 The term arose in a situation of conflict with the brahmanical expositors of the caste system and post-Vedic ritualism.

 Nagarjuna is emphasised by Kalupahana as an empiricist; the modern commentator seems to relish the comparison he makes between the Buddhist exponent and David Hume, who likewise “refused to accept the notion of a cogito” (Kalupahana, op.cit., p.
 81).
-The notion for refusal in Nagarjuna’s case was the atman.
-Hume was certainly dour with regard to metaphysical factors.
-The anti-Mahayanist argument would meet with difficulty if the British nihilist were to be aligned too closely with the world-renouncing arhant ideal of the Hinayana canon.
-Did Kalupahana fully grasp the nature of that obscured ideal?
-Certainly the Mahayanists tried consistently to degrade that ideal as inferior to their own.
+The notion for refusal, in Nagarjuna’s case, was the atman.
+The Indian milieu of Nagarjuna was far removed from the much later environment of Japanese Zen, which harnessed anatman (no self) and shunyata (emptiness) to militarism.

 A particular verse of the Karika (XXV, 19) has given rise to a belief in the identity of samsara and nirvana.
 These two Sanskrit terms are evocative of famous concepts.
 Samsara denotes the round of conditioned existence, while nirvana denotes freedom or liberation from that cycle.
 The Karika verse says there is no difference between these two polarities.
-This has been interpreted as a unique teaching of Mahayana philosophy (though it is rejected by critics).
+This has been interpreted as a unique teaching of Mahayana philosophy.
 The Kalupahana exegesis urges that the relevant verse should be viewed in historical context, implying that a relativist doctrine was not intended (Kalupahana, op.cit., pp. 366-7).

 The contextual Karika terminology in Sanskrit is difficult for many non-specialist readers to integrate.
 A problem in verse texts is that abbreviations can be misleading.
 Whatever Nagarjuna meant precisely by the disputed “identity” verse, the samsara-nirvana equation underwent some questionable adventures in later Tantric guises and counterparts.
 Many centuries later, this was also the kind of doctrine that appealed to American antinomians of the Leary-Alpert trend, not forgetting Beat Zen.

 The translator Edward Conze was partial to the Perfection of Wisdom texts, known in Sanskrit as Prajnaparamita.
-See, e.g., Conze, The Prajnaparamita Literature (1960).
-There have been other scholars who are sceptical of such Mahayana sutras which claim to be Buddha Word.
+See, e. g., Conze, The Prajnaparamita Literature (1960).
+Other scholars are sceptical of such Mahayana sutras claiming to be Buddha Word.
 The presentation evidences a clear sense of competition with Hinayana antecedents; this has raised provocative questions about the rivalry between various sects implicated.
 Some commentators take the conventional view that the conflict was a normal development in which a religious tradition with a larger scope was in process of supplanting a more limited one.

 In a subsequent book, Professor Kalupahana complained at the insistence of his critics that dependence on the Karika alone for understanding Nagarjuna is an error.
 The critics argued that Nagarjuna’s philosophy must be assessed in the light of “all the works attributed to him, rightly or wrongly, whether they represent his early writings or his later ones.”
 Kalupahana responds that the Karika was the last major work of Nagarjuna, and “as such, it supersedes any other work he may have compiled during his early years” (Kalupahana, A History of Buddhist Philosophy, 1992; Indian edn, Banarsidass 1994, p.
 259 note 9).